lucifer01430/CODECRAFT_FS_01/README.md

 # CodeCraft Internship — Task 01
 ## Secure User Authentication System (PHP + MySQL + PHPMailer)

-This project was developed as part of **Task 01 – Secure User Authentication** under the **CodeCraft Full Stack Web Development Virtual Internship**.
+This project has been developed as part of Task 01 – Secure User Authentication under the CodeCraft Full Stack Web Development Virtual Internship.
-The objective was to design and implement a **complete user authentication system** using modern security practices such as OTP-based email verification, password hashing, session handling, and protected routing.
+The main objective is to create a production-ready authentication module featuring OTP-based verification, secure login, session handling, protected dashboard routing, and modern UI using Bootstrap + AdminLTE.

-The project demonstrates real-world authentication concepts and follows a clean MVC-style architecture, making it a solid foundation for production-level PHP applications.
+The system follows a clean MVC architecture, professional coding standards, and real-world security techniques—making it a perfect beginner-to-intermediate level full-stack authentication project.

 ---